scandindian/ai-insights/README.md

 **Styling**: Implemented styled-components for component-scoped CSS and responsive design.
 Chose a clean, professional blue color palette (#1976d2) for consistency across the dashboard.

-**Data Visualization**: Created custom chart components (PerformanceTrendChart, UserSkillsBarChart, DepartmentSkillsBarChart) using `Recharts` for optimal performance and customization rather than heavy third-party libraries.
+**Data Visualization**: Created custom chart components (PerformanceTrendChart and DepartmentSkillsBarChart) using `Recharts` for optimal performance and customization rather than heavy third-party libraries.

 **Performance**: Utilized `useMemo` and `useCallback` hooks to optimize re-renders.
 Implemented debounced API calls for AI insights to prevent excessive requests.